Facebook prepares for Chauvin verdict by enforcing its rules

 The company enacted similar measures to prevent the flow of misinformation and calls to violence in the aftermath of the 2020 presidential election as the world awaited results.
 While they worked to reduce misinformation, the measures were not permanent.

 Facebook said Monday it will continue to remove posts that violate its community standards.
 These include hate speech, bullying and harassment and inciting violence.
-And it said it “may also limit” the spread material that its systems predict may “likely” violate its rules.
+And it said it “may also limit” the spread of material that its systems predict may “likely” violate its rules.

 The company did not say why it doesn’t make such emergency measures permanent, as many critics have called for.
-Facebook representatives did not immediately respond to a message for comment.
+Facebook representatives did not immediately respond to a message seeking comment.